-- 96. (1) As soon as practicable after the assent of His Majesty has been signified thereto, every Act shall be published in the Gazette. - (2) At any time before such publication the Clerk may, in consultation with the Clerk to the Senate, correct grammatical and typographical mistakes in the Act, or cross-references, or punctuation or marginal notes, and for any such purpose may make verbal additions, omissions and alterations.
+96. (1) As soon as practicable after the assent of His Majesty has been signified Publication thereto, every Act shall be published in the Gazette.

-97. The sum to be paid or tendered for Expenses of the expenses of any person who is summoned to attend or to produce any document shall be the sum which, if that person were a witness attending a Court, would be payable to him in accordance with the rules for the time being in force under the L.N.
-658/54. code relating to criminal procedure:
+- (2) At any time before such publication the Clerk may, in consultation with the Clerk to the Senate, correct grammatical and typographical mistakes in the Act or repetitions of substance, or cross-references, or punctuation or marginal notes, and for any such purpose may make verbal additions, omissions and alterations. - 97.
+The sum to be paid or tendered for the expenses of any person who is Expenses of summoned to attend or to produce any document shall be the sum which, if that person were a witness attending a Court, would be payable to him in accordance with the rules for the time being in force under the code relating to criminal L.N.
+658/54 procedure:

-Provided that in applying such rules any reference therein to a Judge or to the Registrar of the Supreme Court shall be construed as a reference to Mr. Speaker or to the Clerk to the House, as the case may require.
+Provided that in applying such rules any reference therein to a Judge or to the Registrar of the Supreme Court shall be construed as a reference to Mr Speaker or to the Clerk to the House, as the case may require.